 “It is always encouraging to me when the people serving on a neighborhood organization board are those that are sort of sometimes historically underrepresented, but then also those most directly impacted by issues facing the neighborhood,” Fine said.

-The organization hired Dave Alderson in April as its co-executive director.
+The organization hired Dave Alderson in April as its co-executive director to help navigate city funding requirements.
 Alderson had worked with the NRP group for three years before it restructured.